-Her Developing Career
+Marie Braquemond’s Developing Career

 After marriage, Marie and her husband worked together.
 Marie also regularly submits paintings to the Paris Salon starting from 1864.

-Marie Bracquemond meets Monet & Degas
+Bracquemond meets Monet & Degas

 At some stage in her life Marie meets the emerging impressionist artists Monet and Degas.
 Their use of colours and brush strokes interest her and she adopts these ideas.
 Her style, as a result, dramatically changes.

-A Resentful Husband
+Her Resentful Husband

-Forgotten and Ignored
+Forgotten & Ignored for Decades

-and as her son Pierre said
+And as her son Pierre said